using-system/devops/k8s/cka/4-Maintenance_question.md

   - Where is doc for upgrade cluster with kubeadm
   - Versionning strategy
+  - Command to get the plan of a upgrade
   - Procedure to upgrade cluster with kubeadm

 # Backup and restore